dotnet/designs/accepted/2023/wasm-browser-threads.md

 ## Blazor
 - as compared to single threaded runtime, the major difference would be no synchronous callbacks.
     - for example from DOM `onClick`.
 This is one of the reasons people prefer ST WASM over Blazor Server.
-    - but there is really [no way around it](#problem), because you can't have both MT and sync calls from UI.
 - Blazor `renderBatch`
     - currently `Blazor._internal.renderBatch` -> `MONO.getI16`, `MONO.getI32`, `MONO.getF32`, `BINDING.js_string_to_mono_string`, `BINDING.conv_string`, `BINDING.unbox_mono_obj`
     - we could also [RenderBatchWriter](https://github.com/dotnet/aspnetcore/blob/045afcd68e6cab65502fa307e306d967a4d28df6/src/Components/Shared/src/RenderBatchWriter.cs) in the WASM